JoergFranke/phoneme_recognition/README.md

 ### Step 1: Make data set

-This step contains the whole preprocess and creates a data set in the form of a list with sequenzes of features and targets.
+This step contains the whole preprocess and creates a data set in the form of two lists, one with sequences of features and one with corresponding sequences of targets.
+The data set gets stored in the klepto file format.
+Do the following for creating the data set:

-data format
-list of sequences
+1. Add path to the TIMIT corpus
+2. Run `make_data_set.py`

 ### Step 2: Train recurrent neural network model

+The second step contains the training of the model.
+Therefore it uses the [recnet](https://github.com/joergfranke/recnet/blob/master/README.md) framework with a deep bidirectional LSTM architecture.
+Do the following for training the model:

+1. Run `train_model.py`
+2. Find the log file in the log folder

 ### Step 3: Evaluate exercised model

-##

-## Acknoledgement
+At least the traind model gets evaluated on the test set.
+The log loss and the rate of correct detected phonemes gets calculated.
+A plot shows the input features, the true and the predicted phonemes.

+1. Run `evaluate_model.py`